ndemou/Out-PingStats/README.md

 the quality of the uplink to the internet.
 In that case we ping about a dozen hosts in parallel.
 Some times a few of them may not respond.
-This graph shows the percentage of time where at least about half of them called to reply.
+This graph shows the percentage of time where at least half of them failed to reply.

 **RTT BASELINE** `= min(RTT)` for the period.